 1.9 All the residents of fire shall be investigated by students’ welfare committee and reported to the rector.
 Both the national fire code and the NPUI regulations shall apply.
 Criminal/disciplinary actions shall be taken against persons shall be responsible for any fire outbreak.

 1.10 When there is no electricity and students make their arrangements to provide alternative source of lighting great care must be taken to avoid any possible fire outbreak.

 BREACH OF THE PEACE

-- Only the registered students’ organizations may produce publication (s) of printed matter baring the name of NPB or purporting to emanate from it.
+- Only the registered students’ organizations may produce publication (s) of printed matter baring the name of NPUI or purporting to emanate from it.
 Printed materials published by students may be sold on campus only if it is produced or sold by the registered students’ organization.

 - All students’ publications must carry the name of the organization and those of the individual actors responsible for the publication.

 - Any student organization that publishes sells or distributes printed or otherwise reproduced materials including any matter that may lead to libel defamation, incitement, etc, shall be banned.
 Any opinions expressed therein are the responsibility of the author.

 i.
 Publications which are libelous, slanderous or contemptuous.